shanemcandrewai/Speech-to-Facial-Landmarks/readme.md

 The [replication script](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/replication.py) could be adapted to other models besides those created by Eskimez at al. The model's inferred landmarks must be saved in NPY format file with three axes - frame number, landmark number, and coordinates such as [this example](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/replic/samples/obama2s.npy).

 ## Prerequisites
-In addition to the dependencies of [Noise-Resilient Training Method](https://github.com/eeskimez/noise_resilient_3dtface), [FFmpeg](https://www.ffmpeg.org/) must be executable from the directory of the [replication script](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/replication.py)
+In addition to the dependencies of [Noise-Resilient Training Method](https://github.com/eeskimez/noise_resilient_3dtface), [FFmpeg](https://www.ffmpeg.org/) must be executable from the folder of the [replication script](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/replication.py)